Home2024-11-06T16:31:12-05:00

 BREAKING CHAINS – BUILDING FENCES

-ChainFree Knoxville was formed in response to the hundreds of chained dogs in our community.
+ChainFree USA was first formed Knoxville, TN in response to the hundreds of chained dogs in our community.
 We are a grassroots organization with a heart and a passion for these dogs.

 Each family in our program receives adequate dog houses with straw bedding, elevated beds, water and food buckets, “pooper scoopers”, durable and mentally engaging toys, treats, and basic medicine, flea and tick collars, insect spray/traps, and other supplies as needed – all at no cost to the owner.
 If the dog was put on the chain for behavioral issues, we also provide a free training session with a certified dog trainer.